-- Conveying your cause in a way that puts your readers in the shoes of those you support.
+- Conveying your cause in a way that puts your readers in your beneficiaries’ shoes.

 After all, you’ve been tracking key fundraising metrics.
-It’s important that information is captured in a way that will interest the reader and show how you’ve progressed.
+It’s important that information is captured in a way that will interest the reader and show your progress.